wissemb11/WBC-Vue3-Vite-template/README.md

 ## The contribution

-1- The componnents WBLink, WBHtml, WBC are registered globally to the main app.
+1- The components WBLink, WBHtml, WBC are registered globally to the main app.
 Now, you can explore the power of WBC.

-2- All globals registered componnents are authomatically injected to WBC.
+2- All global registered components are automatically injected to WBC.

 ## Run project